-The role of Indigenous peoples and local communities have long been noted as key in combating the climate crisis and deforestation.
+The role of Indigenous peoples and local communities have long been noted as key in combating the climate crisis.
 A new and extensive study released at the beginning of this year has reinforced these ideas, emphasising the need for political protection and financial support for these communities .

 But why is this so important?